Woodsboro Bank Arena

 Woodsboro Bank Arena is a sports venue in Frederick, Maryland on the campus of Hood College.
-It is home to Hood's volleyball and women's and men's basketball teams, and to the Frederick Flying Cows of The Basketball League.
+It is home to Hood's volleyball and women's and men's basketball teams, and to the Frederick Flying Cows of 94x50 League.
 A part of the Ronald J. Volpe Athletic Center, the arena was completed in November 2011 by local firms Warner Construction and Zavos Architecture + Design.
 The arena has 1,600-seats, with space for 500 additional floor-level seats.

 The arena was originally named BB&T Arena from its 2011 opening.
 In April 2024, Hood College reached a five-year naming rights agreement with Woodsboro Bank to rename the facility Woodsboro Bank Arena.